krishKM/Modern-UI-Components-for-VBA/README.md

 	+ All functions are grouped under appropriate class names.  i.e Dll.String.AllStringRelatedFunctions
 	- Make sure, you have update all your previous codings

+	+ Make any Window transparent: Make either entire window as transparent or set your key colour and only make those pixels transparent.
+	+

 ```